michaelorr/goodall/README.md

 * TODO

+## CLI Params

+// TODO
+Interval
+DB filename

 ## Wishlist

 If I were going to operationalize this service as it is structured, there are several things that are glossed over here.
 I would separate the gathering and reporting responsibilties into separate binaries to allow for more granular control over deployments.
-This would prevent the two processes from communicating via the DB (realistically they shouldn't be  anyways), this means that either a JSON or (more likely) a gRPC interface would be established allowing the two processes to run on different hosts.
+This would prevent the two processes from communicating via the DB (realistically they shouldn't be doing this anyways), this means that either a JSON or (more likely) a gRPC interface would be established allowing the two processes to run on different hosts.
 This would also allow this service to scale horizontally for metrics gathering across a cluster or multiple reporters behind a load balancer to handle higher load.

+There are also a lot of places where this service could hard-crash.
+That's not ideal.
+I would want to wrap these places in some sort of retry logic, potentially with an intelligent back-off that logs or alerts what is happening or going wrong, but does not bring the service to it's knees.

 Realistically, I would use a time series DB which is more geared to storing and querying this type of data.
 InfluxDB is well suited to this problem space but